 Marketers have a love-hate relationship with the end of the year.
 While it is exciting to wrap up a year and review performance, it is also a bit chaotic when planning for a new year.
 Have you thought about your B2B marketing plan for next year?
 Well, it might be a good idea to start.
 While it can be tempting to procrastinate planning, especially when the end of the year can be a busy time for organizations, it is valuable to stay on top of planning.
 Being fully prepared for the first quarter of the year can help an organization maximize leads and revenue and refrain from missing any opportunities.
 Whether the year is coming to an end, or you are reviewing and editing your plan during the second quarter of the year, it is important to keep certain things in mind when developing a B2B marketing plan.
-These four components ensure your marketing plan is successfully developed to increase leads, opportunities and revenue.
+These four components will explain how to write a B2B marketing plan that will increase leads, opportunities and revenue.

 Understand What Has and Has Not Been Effective